Kidney Transplant and Dialysis Access Patient Stories

 Husband and wife go through kidney transplant together and come out healthy afterwards.

-When Peter learned that UMMC surgeons routinely remove PKD kidneys and transplant a new organ in one surgery, he and his wife journeyed from New York to Baltimore for a life-changing opportunity.
+When Peter learned that UMMC surgeons routinely remove PKD kidneys and transplant a new organ in one surgery, he and his wife knew it was worth the trip from Rochester, New York to Baltimore for a life-changing opportunity.

 David had been on dialysis for five years and knew something had to change.
 When his wife Frances was found to not be a match, they learned about joining a kidney chain.
 Court, an altruistic donor and a match for David, gave his kidney to David while Frances's kidney went to another family.